 In the fall, the leaves of deciduous trees are set ablaze, showing off their most beautiful colors.
 You can preserve those stunning colors by pressing and drying the leaves.
-These can be used for decorating your home or for arts and crafts.
+You can use them to decorate your home or for other arts and crafts projects.

 Fresh leaves are preserved by removing their oxygen and moisture.
 There are many different methods to dry leaves.
 You can, of course, let them air dry in a warm room.
 However, this method often results in a loss of color, and the leaves curl as they dry.

-We will show you two simple methods of pressing and drying leaves, both of which will preserve their color:
+We will show you two simple methods of pressing and drying leaves, both of which will preserve their color and flat shape:

 - Drying (and then pressing) leaves with silica gel.
 You can buy silica gel in most craft stores and can reuse it.

 Below, we’ll explain how to press leaves using both the book and the silica gel method.

 Before you start, here are a few basic tips for how to press leaves:

 - Use the best leaves you can find: avoid those with rips, holes, scratches, or other damage.